foxlox/GIUDA/README.md

 # Optional
-Optionally you can ask to SAVE the TGS and pass it next or on another Machine
+Optionally you can ask to SAVE the TGS and pass it next or on another Machine (also on Linux, but only if USER doesn't require PREAUTH, because you have only a TGS without TGT)

 8. ask TGS with -save option.
 GIUDA'll save a file named TICKET.KIRBI so you can copy it
 ![image](https://github.com/foxlox/GIUDA/assets/28823598/5e7bc1c2-5b8c-4ed1-881e-4d62ed2eea08)